andresvillenas/Sitecore.Extensions/Readme.md

 To be defined

 ### License
-Code and distribution rule by Apache-2.0 license.
+Code and distribution ruled by Apache-2.0 license.